rmosolgo/graphql-ruby/guides/pro/encoders.md

 ## Defining an Encoder

-Encoders can be created with by subclassing `GraphQL::Pro::Encoder`:
+Encoders can be created by subclassing `GraphQL::Pro::Encoder`:

 ```ruby
 class MyEncoder < GraphQL::Pro::Encoder